 The first step is to set expectations early.
 Unspoken rules can be confusing for both managers and team members.
 To avoid any disconnect, team members should have a clear understanding of what’s expected of them.
 When bringing a new employee onto the team or transitioning an existing team into a remote setting you should clearly explain expectations for project deadlines, meeting cadence, and communication during work hours.

 As we discussed earlier in this article, being transparent with the status of ongoing and upcoming projects will help your remote team stay coordinated while juggling multiple tasks.
 By setting deadlines before work begins on a project, team members will have a clear expectation of when their work needs to be completed.

 Having a regular and predictable cadence for meetings can be another great way to share project deadlines and outcomes.
-A long-form meeting at the beginning of the week to go over what work was completed in the previous week and what the current week’s goals are will not only help the whole team informed of what others are working on, but force individuals to plan out their upcoming week and remain accountable for the week prior.
+A long-form meeting at the beginning of the week to go over what work was completed in the previous week and what the current week’s goals are will not only help the whole team stay informed of what others are working on but will force individuals to plan out their upcoming week and promote accountability across the entire team.
 You may also find it helpful to do shorter form daily meetings in addition to the weekly meetings.
 In this meeting team members can talk about their wins from the previous day, what they have planned for the current day, and if they will need assistance from anyone else on the team to accomplish their tasks.

 Remember to keep in mind your team members time zones when setting up your meetings.
 What is convenient for some members of your team might not be for others.

 We get it, things move fast and when individual contributors own their own channels and projects, things can get pushed out without a proper review process.
 When working remotely, there’s an added layer of complexity when it comes to reviewing work before it’s published.
 There’s a number of ways you can structure your review process that will help maintain a uniform standard of quality for work, and ultimately, your brand.